First Responders Downpayment Assistance Loan Program (FRDALP)

 - Household income requirements will include all income of persons 18 years old or older who will be living in the property.
 Maximum loan limits are tied to the household income category.

 Minimum Downpayment: Borrower must have at least 5% downpayment contribution towards the purchase price.
-A minimum of 3% must be from the borrower's own funds.
+A minimum of 3% must come from the borrower's own funds.
 The remaining 2% can be from gift funds.

 First Mortgage: Borrower must be able to obtain a first mortgage loan approval and loan commitment from a MOHCD Participating Lender.
 First mortgage must be 30 years fixed rate, fully amortizing mortgage.